deverka/cronos_crow_token_transfers/README.md

 A basic Cosmos Ethermint EVM (based on Cronos) example project with an event handler.
 Read more about this at https://academy.subquery.network/quickstart/quickstart_chains/cosmos-cronos.html.

-This is an example sample project that showcases a typical SubQuery usage.
+This is an example project that showcases a typical SubQuery usage.
 It is a modification of SubQuery Starter Package - that you can use as a starting point for developing any SubQuery project.
 A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.

-This sample project allows **indexing transfers of Crow Token**.
+This example project allows **indexing transfers of Crow Token**.

 ## Preparation